bdrelling/DocCMiddleware/README.md

 **DocCMiddleware** enables quick and efficient hosting of DocC documentation with Vapor.

 :warning: This repository is a work in progress with many kinks to iron out and tests to write.
-This repository doesn't do much
+Your issues and contributors are more than welcome!

 ## Usage